jralph/docker-examples/php+nginx/README.md

 # Add a package (phpunit in this example).
 docker app render | docker-compose -f - run deps require phpunit/phpunit ^8

+# You can also use the makefile to automatically work out your uid/gid settings.
+make docker_compose | docker-compose -f - up server backend
 ```

 ## Kubernetes + Kustomize